DiSSCo/openDS/faqs/faqopends.md

 No. Linked (Open) Data is a mechanism for creating the Semantic Web, whereby data is interlinked with other data in a structured way such that it receives meaning and can be queried semantically by processing the actual relationships between information and inferring answer(s) to that query.

-openDS is an encapsulating approach that works at a more fundamental level of ensuring stable binding between informational entities that are required for machine actionability just linking data; although it does include that the data within Digital Specimen objects is linked, such that it receives meaning.
+openDS is an encapsulating approach that works at a more fundamental level.
+More than just linking data it ensures stable binding between informational entities required for machine actionability.
+However, openDS does include that the data within Digital Specimen objects is linked, such that the data receives meaning.

 In that sense, the data content of a Digital Specimen can be cast as RDF to a triple store if that is what is needed.

 **Q206.
 What about the implementation?
 What do I have to do?**

-To be answered, from the data provider perspective (and others).
+*To be answered, from the data provider perspective (and others).*

 **Q207.
 What is the scope of openDS version 1.0?**